ha/doozerd/doc/proto.md

    Iterates over all existing files that match *path*, a glob pattern, in snapshot *id*.
 Sends one response for each matching file.
-If *id* is 0, uses the current revision of the data store.
+If *id* is 0, uses the current state of the data store.

    Glob notation:
     - `?` matches a single char in a single path component